 - 2.3.1 The core working hours for construction of the Scheme will be 07:00-19:00 on weekdays and 07:00-12:00 on Saturdays, with the exception of bridge construction works, with a one-hour mobilisation and demobilisation period before and after the working day.
-Limited non-disruptive work such as office and preparatory work will take place either side of these hours at the site compounds. - 2.3.2 Mobilisation' in this context means: the arrival and departure of the workforce at the site and movement to and from places of work (any relevant CoCP must require that if such vehicles are parked, engines shall be turned off and staff shall be considerate towards neighbours with no loud music or raised voices); general refuelling (from jerry cans only); site inspections and safety checks; site meetings (briefings and quiet inspections/walkovers); site clean-up (site housekeeping that does not require the use of plant); site maintenance; and low-key maintenance and safety checking of plant and machinery (provided this does not require or cause hammering or banging).
-It does not include lorry movements into and out of site5. - 2.3.3 The contractor must endeavour to undertake all noisy activities that are likely to lead to disturbance, specifically the use of the plant, within the core working hours.
-However, due to the nature of the surrounding land uses and the need to reduce as much as feasible any impact upon neighbours, some operations may require work outside of these core hours and will take place during the daily mobilisation/demobilisation period. - 2.3.32.3.4 Where works are required to be undertaken outside of the working hours presented above, the Contractor must obtain the consent of The Applicant proposes to seek section 61 consent from the environmental health officer at Waveney District
+Limited non-disruptive work such as office and preparatory work will take place either side of these hours at the site compounds. - 2.3.2 'Mobilisation' in this context means: the arrival and departure of the workforce at the site and movement to and from places of work (any relevant CoCP must require that if such vehicles are parked, engines shall be turned off and staff shall be considerate towards neighbours with no loud music or raised voices); general refuelling (from jerry cans only); site inspections and safety checks; site meetings (briefings and quiet inspections/walkovers); site clean-up (site housekeeping that does not require the use of plant); site maintenance; and low-key maintenance and safety checking of plant and machinery (provided this does not require or cause hammering or banging).
+It does not include lorry movements into and out of site. - 2.3.3 The contractor must endeavour to undertake all noisy activities that are likely to lead to disturbance, specifically the use of the plant, within the core working hours.
+However, due to the nature of the surrounding land uses and the need to reduce as much as feasible any impact upon neighbours, some operations may require work outside of these core hours and will take place during the daily mobilisation/demobilisation period. - 2.3.4 The Applicant proposes to seek section 61 consent from the environmental health officer at Waveney District Council for construction works; this will be the medium by which conditions attached to working outside of the core working hours is agreed.